 If you don’t already know where Saskatoon is, you can read all about it here.
 This sleepy town doesn’t seem much on the surface, but it’s home to one of the most famous berries in all of Canada.

 Saskatoon berries are similar looking to blueberries, but boast a more sweet and nutty almond flavour.
 These berries usually ripen during the some during the months of June and July and are grown all over Canada, contrary to the name.

-Which means, you can eat these pies all over Canada, especially in Edmonton where Bon Ton Bakery gets a lot of rave for their berry pies.
-If you’re in Saskatoon however, the Summer Farmer’s Market in the heart of downtown is where you go to source for this delicious berry pie.
+Which means you can eat these pies all over Canada, especially in Edmonton where Bon Ton Bakery gets a lot of rave for their berry pies.
+If you’re in Saskatoon, however, the Summer Farmer’s Market in the heart of downtown is where you go to source for this delicious berry pie.

 6. Nanaimo Bars

-Named after the city of Nanaimo, British Columbia, on Vancouver Island, these sweet treats are no-bake bar desserts that consists of three distinct layers.
+Named after the city of Nanaimo, British Columbia, on Vancouver Island, these sweet treats are no-bake bar desserts that consist of three distinct layers.
 You’ll usually find a coconut crumb base, a custard-flavoured butter icing in the middle, and a layer of chocolate fills the top spot.

 Back in Nanaimo, Tourism Nanaimo created a Nanaimo Bar Trail where you can go on your own self-guided tour to discover the sweet heaven of Nanaimo bars.
 When an entire tourism package revolves around a singular food, you know that it means business.

 A classic and perennial favourite during Wintertime, butter tarts are a very simple dish.
 Though they may genuinely be considered to be quintessentially Canadian, there has been debate regarding its origin with some dismissing it as a knockoff American pecan pies.
 Truth be told, the butter tarts we see today may probably be an amalgamation of American and Canadian influences.